ha7ilm/csdr/README.md

 	csdr through

-It copies the input to the output, while also displaying the speed of the data going through it.
+It copies the input to the output, while also displaying the data rate going through it.

 ----